Table of contents

 For our services, we charge a service fee similar to the commission a real estate agent collects in a traditional sale.

-Learn more about how selling to Opendoor differs from a traditional sale or request an offer from us.
-It’s free and there’s no obligation.
+Learn more about how selling to Opendoor differs from a traditional sale.

 Step 2: Determine your asking price